callous4567/vespertilio/README.md

 ![](https://github.com/callous4567/Batcorder/blob/main/VER_3_EX.jpg)
 ^*just the example I'm currently programming on, the third version of the PCB!
 The strange orange glob is a ball of kapton tape encasing a MAX8510, testing the disabling & desoldering/removal of the onboard DC-DC converter of the Pi Pico to improve noise performance (just disabling it isn't enough- you have to remove it completely for it to be extra effective.
 It works great, btw!*
 ![](https://github.com/callous4567/vespertilio/blob/main/current_pcbs.jpg)
-^*The current spread of PCBS.
-The leftmost is the main body, the right two provide the optional weather sensor module (attached to the otherwise-waterproof, then weatherproof, case.*
+^*The current spread of PCBS as of Version 4, currently WIP.
+The leftmost is the main body, the right two provide the optional weather sensor module (attached to the otherwise-waterproof, then weatherproof, case.
+You can note the addition of that ambient light sensor I mentioned, the externalization of the weather sensor, and various other things I previously promised!
+Though you'll have to wait for me to program everything- the PCB is a WIP, nevermind getting a working version here for me to work on.*